fcanlnony/emacs-configuration/README.md

   *Configure lsp-bridge: https://github.com/manateelazycat/lsp-bridge*
   *Warning: I using liberation-fonts as my GNU Emacs default fonts*

-  **extensions used ： all-the-icons dashboard flycheck highlight-indent-guides treemacs projectile rainbow-delimiters smex use-package markdown-mode beacon awesome-tab lsp-bridge**
+  **extensions used ： all-the-icons dashboard highlight-indent-guides treemacs projectile rainbow-delimiters smex use-package markdown-mode beacon awesome-tab**

   **The default applies to my own configuration of the theme, if you need to modify the ~/.emacs can be modified**